 And if you really need someone who is good at agile or whatever looks good on LinkedIn this year, at least edit your job offer and add it as a requirement so that other candidates with high levels of self-awareness can save their time and not bother applying.
 You know, some of us do read job descriptions very carefully and dislike wasting our time.

 '...if we get back to you with a positive answer, which will probably happen...'

 Hold on, hold on, hold on.
 We may have enjoyed talking to each other, but please, don't promise things you may not be able to deliver.

 I once was a fool to believe that.
 Once.
 Then the company said 'no' and I was also a sad fool.

-Any person who uses similar statements during the recruitment process is a liar, a politican, or has no idea how decision making works within the company they work for.
+Any person who uses similar statements during the recruitment process is either a liar, a politician, or has no idea how decision making works within the company they work for.
 I no longer treat those messages as positive signals.
 It's nothing else than a meaningless placeholder.

 'We're considering hiring more people so we can get back to talks soon'